laststone/Python-Interview/README.md

 # Python-Interview
-some python Interview questions sorting and classifying from Network
+some python Interview questions classifying from Network